Angular-Azure-Workshop/workshop-modules/02-ui-monitoring.md

 ### Demo App Completed
-// TODO: add proper branch link in tacos-ui repo
-For reference, here is the demo app after completing everything from this module: [Demo with Application Insights]()
+For reference, here is the demo app after completing everything from this module: [Demo with Application Insights](https://github.com/Angular-Azure-Workshop/tacos-ui/tree/module02-finished)